HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/portal_admin_tools/portal_scripting_interface/command_ref_psi/search.md

+---
+title: Command references for Search
+---

-# Command references for Search \| Portal Scripting Interface
+# Command references for Search | Portal Scripting Interface

 All beans with tree navigation support identical commands for searching, but the available search criteria are different for each bean.